 Hani Zurob

-Waiting as a Language, Exile as Re-sistance
+Waiting as a Language, Exile as Re-existence

 Hani Zurob [b.
 1976 in the Rafah refugee camp, Gaza Strip – Palestine] is a contemporary artist who has lived and worked in Paris, France since 2006.
 The artist earned a degree in Fine Arts from Al-Najah University in Nablus.
 In his works, Zurob addresses global concepts of identity, place, and memory, with all the complex nuances related to states of suspension, delays, waiting, exile, movement and displacement, absence, and resistance.

 His works do not directly narrate conflicts, but they inhabit them.
-They address universal themes—waiting, separation, memory—through suspended figures, poised bodies, and layered interior landscapes.
+They address universal themes -waiting, separation, memory- through suspended figures, poised bodies, and layered interior landscapes.
 In his work, biography becomes geography, painting becomes testimony.

 For Zurob, art is a political act precisely because it remains profoundly human.
-It seeks neither slogans nor direct denunciation, but instead creates images capable of drawing the viewer into a lived condition—sometimes heart-wrenching, always authentic.
-In a world where Palestine risks being reduced to a media image or an abstract symbol, his painting restores flesh, voice, and time to the experience.
+It seeks neither slogans nor direct denunciation, but instead creates images capable of drawing the viewer into a lived condition — sometimes heart-wrenching, always authentic.
+In a world where Palestine risks being reduced to a media image or an abstract symbol, his painting restores flesh, voice, and time to the experience.“There are no boundaries between political issues and personal stories in my work,” he has stated.
+And indeed, in his works, there is no separation between narrative and gesture, between colour and memory, between the urgency of the present and the melancholy of what has been lost.

-@ Elettra Stamboulis
+© Elettra Stamboulis

-See more https://www.hanizurob.com/
+see more https://www.hanizurob.com/

 Works